Hawaii Big Island Activities

-Every flight is fully narrated by your pilot whose knowledge of the Big Island’s myths and legends make an unforgettable lesson in ancient lifestyles.
+Every flight is fully narrated by your pilot whose knowledge of the Big Island’s myths and legends makes an unforgettable lesson about ancient lifestyles.

 Discover why the geography and volcanology of the island defined the lifestyles of those who immigrated in canoes from the South Pacific throughout the flight.

-If you are staying in Kona or Waikoloa and you want to view the active volcano currently flowing into the ocean at Kapoho Bay on the east tip of the Big Island this fixed wing complete island tour is really comfortable.
+If you are staying in Kona or Waikoloa and you want to view the active volcano currently flowing into the ocean at Kapoho Bay on the eastern tip of the Big Island this fixed-wing complete island tour is really comfortable.

-Book with Travel Guide to Hawaii and Tom Barefoot Tours for the best deal.
+Book with Travel Guide to Hawaii for the best deal.

 Enjoy a morning cruise and breakfast aboard the Body Glove Snorkel and Dolphin Watch, a custom Kanoa II is a 65′ custom catamaran.